glynthomas/b2/README.md

 ## the bad (well not too bad)

-the development somehow went into a world of wanting to tag & stream youtube video music?
+the development somehow went into a world of focusing on tagging & streaming youtube video music?

 ## the ugly